Wireframe of a website, with different devices representing the different screen sizes

 Wireframing tools and software

-Wireframing tools help you map out the user experience, layout, and overall flow.
-It streamlines the design process and ensures everyone is on the same page.
-In this section, we'll talk about some of the top wireframing tools that are leading the industry.
+Wireframing tools help you map the user experience, layout, and overall flow—and put you streets ahead of pen-and-paper sketching (although hand-drawn wireframes can come in very handy in brainstorming sessions and the like).
+Software for wireframing helps you streamline the design process and ensure everyone is on the same page, so we’ll talk about some of the top wireframing tools leading the industry.
 (Prices correct at the time of writing.)

 1. Figma